Autoamputation

 Autoamputation is the spontaneous detachment (amputation) of an appendage or organ from the body.
-This is not to be confused with self-amputation.
+This is not to be confused with self-amputation, which is performed at will.
 It is usually due to destruction of the blood vessels feeding an extremity such as the finger tips.
 Once the vessels are destroyed, the tissue is starved of oxygen and dies, which is often followed by gangrene.